| To answer the question Will the collective regime and the

 assured.
 Please refer to the main text for a full discussion of

+these issues.
 The principle question

 here is whether regulation of all the Rights Offices throughout